7-year-old girl who crossed border with father dies in U.S. custody

 LAS CRUCES, N.M. — A 7-year-old girl who crossed the U.S.-Mexico border with her father last week died after being taken into custody by the U.S. Border Patrol, federal immigration authorities confirmed Thursday.

-It's unknown what happened to the girl during the eight hours before she started having seizures and was flown to an El Paso hospital.
+It was unknown what happened to the girl during the eight hours before she started having seizures and was flown to a hospital in El Paso, Texas.

-In a statement to the Post, Customs and Border Protection said the girl had not eaten or consumed water in several days.
+Customs and Border Protection said in a statement to the Post that the girl had not eaten or consumed water in several days.

+The U.S. Department of Homeland Security said in a statement Thursday night that the girl had a fever of 105.7 degrees and was flown by helicopter to the hospital, where she went into cardiac arrest.

+She was revived but did not recover and died 24 hours after her arrival, officials said in the statement.

 Processing 163 immigrants in one night could have posed challenges for the agency, whose detention facilities are meant to be temporary and don't usually fit that many people.